Josef-Friedrich/mscxyz/README.rst

       rename              Rename the "*.mscx" files.
       export              Export the scores to PDFs or to the specified extension.
       help                Show help.
-Use "mscxyz.py help all" to show help messages of all subcommands.
-Use "mscxyz.py help
+Use “mscx-manager help all” to show help messages of all subcommands.
+Use “mscx-manager help
-                          <subcommand>" to show only help messages for the given
+                          <subcommand>” to show only help messages for the given
                           subcommand.